 Voters approved a $9 million referendum in 2006 to acquire land to create the Northwest Greenway and preserve open space.
 Since that time, the City of Plymouth has made steady progress toward the goal of preserving a 2.5 mile swath of natural area in northwest Plymouth for the greenway.

-- Construction of trail east of Vicksburg Lane in 2015
+- Segment 1 - Trail east of Vicksburg Lane in 2015

-- Elm Creek Wetland basin work in 2018
+- Segment 4 - Elm Creek South Boardwalk in 2018

 The public will access the greenway from trailheads planned for Cheshire Parkway and the Peony Lane extension.